victorobiora/pegsAI/README.md

 NB: Credits would have to be purchased on openrouter.ai

 NB: When making requests to the openrouter server, include the preferred model in your body field.
-Diffrent models have different price rates per million tokens. choose wisely.
+Various models have different price rates per million tokens. choose wisely.
 Google Gemini was used in this case but can be changed to any other model available.